ghoneycutt/puppet-module-puppet/README.md

 agent_sysconfig
 ---------------
 The location of the /etc/sysconfig/puppet file.
+If set to undef, this file will not be managed.

-- *Default*: /etc/sysconfig/puppet
+- *Default*: DEFAULT

 daemon_name
 -----------